-There are currently no federal funds in the Earthquake Ready Burnside Bridge project.
-However, we must follow NEPA in order to be eligible for federal funding for design and construction and also to secure project permits needed from federal agencies.
+During the Environmental Review Phase, there were no federal funds in the Earthquake Ready Burnside Bridge Project.
+However, the County wanted to follow NEPA in order to be eligible for federal funding for design and construction and also to secure project permits needed from federal agencies.
 As the project sponsor, Multnomah County is a co-lead agency with the Federal Highway Administration (FHWA) and the Oregon Department of Transportation (ODOT).

 An Environmental Impact Statement (EIS) is a document required for projects that require federal action (permits, approvals or funding), and that would likely have significant environmental effects.
 It describes the environmental effects of a proposed action and one or more alternatives.
 It is meant as a tool to assist in decision-making.
-It is required for any federal action that is expected to have significant environmental impacts or if there is significant public controversy.
+It is required for any federal action that is expected to have significant environmental impacts or public concern.

-First a Draft EIS is prepared, including recommendation of a preferred alternative.
+First a Draft EIS is prepared which includes a recommendation of a preferred alternative.
 Following public comment, a Final EIS refines and updates the draft.
 Then the Federal Highway Administration (FHWA) issues a Record of Decision (ROD) on which alternative to build.
-If any notable changes are made to the alternatives after the Draft EIS is published, a Supplemental Draft EIS documenting those changes is published for public review and comment before the Final EIS is approved and Record of Decision is made.
+If any notable changes are made to the alternatives after the Draft EIS is published, a Supplemental Draft EIS documenting those changes is published for public review and comment before the Final EIS is approved and the Record of Decision is made.